ImpostorEngineer/aoe-stats/README.md

 ## Stats Against Another Player

-You can check the score between two players vs.html
+You can check the score between two players: `vs.html`

-You can get the data from /api/vs/:p1ID/:p2ID
+You can check the win rate against the current opponent: `current.html`

+API usage `/api/vs/:p1ID/:p2ID`